 Personally, this is one of my more challenging exercises in this resistance band workout for back and shoulders.
 I advise choosing a light band to start with.
 The muscles in the upper back and shoulders can take a while to grow.
 Want this harder?
 Sit further back, away from the anchor point.
 Or, choose a heavier resistance band.

 Bent Over Lat Pull

-What’s your “problem area”?
+- What’s your “problem area”?

-What’s your favorite body part to train?
+- Do you have a favorite body part to train?

 - Have you used resistance bands in your workouts?